-No connection for CMOS devices input pins can be a cause of malfunction.
+No connection for CMOS device inputs can be cause of malfunction.
 If no connection is provided to the input pins, it is possible that an internal input level may be generated due to noise, etc., hence causing malfunction.
 CMOS devices behave differently than Bipolar or NMOS devices.
 Input levels of CMOS devices must be fixed high or low by using a pull-up or pull-down circuitry.
 Each unused pin should be connected to VDD or GND with a resistor, if it is considered to have a possibility of being an output pin.
-The unused pins must be handled in accordance with the related specifications.
+All handling related to the unused pins must be judged device by device and related specifications governing the devices.